ffwagency/ffw_theme/README.md

 ## Style guide

 * As a style guide [kss-node](https://github.com/kss-node/kss-node) is used.
-After installing the node and grunt modules from the above instructions, the style guide is generated with the following command:
+After installing the node and other modules from the above instructions, the style guide is generated with the following command:

 ```
 $ npm run build-kss